-The bill was introduced by the Senate Committee on Federal and State Affairs at the request of Senator Blasi.
+SB 282 was introduced in the Senate Committee on Federal and State Affairs at the request of Senator Blasi.
+The bill was amended by the Senate Committee on Commerce.

 Senate Committee on Commerce

 In the Senate Committee hearing, proponent testimony was provided by Senator Blasi and representatives of the Alliance of Boys and Girls Clubs, Americans for Prosperity Kansas, Bright Minds Academy, Kansas Chamber of Commerce, Miss Marty's Nursery School - Day Care Home, Opportunity Solutions Project, Stormont Vail Health, and the Wichita Regional Chamber of Commerce.
 The proponents generally stated the bill would expand childcare availability, modify child to staff ratios, and reduce the financial investment necessary to operate a center.
 Written-only proponent testimony was provided by representatives of the Dodge City/Ford County Development Corporation, Grandma B's Daycare, Kansas Bankers Association, Kansas Hospital Association, Kimbers Kinders, and Little Steps Child Care Center.